ashsmith/ashsmithio/_posts/magento2/2015-08-16-magento-2-module-from-scratch-p2-models.md

 {% endhighlight %}

 As you can see we have implemented each method from our `PostInterface` interface.
-You will also notice we have implemented a second interface too, `Magento\Framework\Object\IdentityInterface`.
+You will also notice we have implemented a second interface too, `Magento\Framework\DataObject\IdentityInterface`.
 This interface is used for models which require cache refresh after creation/updating/deletion, and models that render information to the frontend.
 This simply requires us to implement the `getIdentities()` method.
 Which will return a unique ID for each instance of our model, that is cacheable.